-The railway undertaking applies in advance to the relevant I-TO Area for the desired routes together with the technical inspection of the rolling stock concerned via the application form for routes in the framework of journeys outside of a train path.
+The railway undertaking applies in advance to the relevant I-TO Area for the desired routes together with the technical inspection of the rolling stock concerned via the request form for routes in the framework of journeys without the use of a train path.
 The I-TO Areas (see appendix D.9) will provide this form.